e-commerce support & analysis

 The business about search engine positioning and e-commerce marketing.

 The average search phrase is two to three words, whereas the third word is mostly of geographic or value reference (cheap, affordable, US, UK, Europe, etc.).
 Search engines address and index more and more pages, this results in relatively less and less pages being on top for a not so endless combination of search phrases.
 Search engines will tighten the screws even further by ongoing development of their search algorithms and the more aggressive stamping out of spam.
-Frequently you are invited to comment on search results and notify the SE about suspected spammers and believe you me users do use these functions.
+Frequently you are invited to comment on search results and notify the SE about suspected spammers and do use these functions.

 Although SE's don't like it and try their best to hide the facts, users have learned to ignore the top sponsored results and are weary of bid for position specifically when the bid price is shown (Who wants to contact a life insurance offer that can afford £4.50 per click?
 If I'm the customer I pay for it one way or another!).